Sinking of Kremlin gas project leaves south-east Europe high and dry

 Other ideas have been floated that would give south-eastern Europe those secure alternative supplies, but none are as far advanced as South Stream, leaving the countries in the region to face several years of uncertainty.

+"Would it have been better had we had South Stream?
+Absolutely?"
+Serbian Prime Minister Aleksandar Vucic was quoted as saying by state television.
+"We are paying the price of a conflict between big powers."

-The pipeline would have transported Russian gas under the Black Sea, making landfall in Bulgaria and then passing through Serbia and Hungary into Austria.
-Russia on Monday announced it was dropping the project.
+Russia said on Monday it was scrapping South Stream.
+The project would have transported Russian gas under the Black Sea, making landfall in Bulgaria and then passing through Serbia and Hungary into Austria.

-It fell victim to stalling European demand for gas and plunging energy prices, but also to opposition from the European Commission, which forced Bulgaria to put construction on hold amid confrontation with Russia over Ukraine.
+The pipeline fell victim to opposition from the European Commission, which had forced Bulgaria to put construction work on hold, as well as to stalling European demand for gas and plunging energy prices.

-In Sofia, Deputy Prime Minister Tomislav Donchev said Bulgaria now expects "special attention" from the EU to mitigate the damage, and Prime Minister Boiko Borisov would emphasise that point when he visits Brussels next week.
+"The decision shows that the outside world does have an impact on Russia, and probably a bigger one than Russia would like to admit," said Vaclav Bartuska, the Czech government's ambassador for energy security.

 FRAGILE SUPPLIES

+But the decision was less welcome further south, among the countries that depend almost entirely on imported Russian gas which is shipped to them via Ukraine.

-For some southeast European countries, South Stream was an insurance policy against a repeat of January 2009, when a pricing dispute stopped gas transiting Ukraine, leaving them with fuel shortages in sub-zero winter temperatures.
+For them, South Stream was an insurance policy against a repeat of January 2009, when a pricing dispute stopped gas transiting Ukraine, leaving them with fuel shortages in sub-zero winter temperatures.

 At the time in the Bosnian capital Sarajevo, there was panic buying of electric heaters, while in Bulgaria, schools and kindergartens closed because they had no heating.